YourAverageYeet/YourAverageYeet/README.md

 - 👋 Hi, I’m @YourAverageYeet
-- 👀 I’m interested in C++ and Python programming, along with old computers like the Commodore 64.
+- 👀 I’m interested in C and Python programming, along with old computers like the Commodore 64.
-- 🌱 I’m currently learning classes and stuff for C++, GUIs for Python, and 6502 (technically 6510) ASM for the C64.
+- 🌱 I’m currently learning SDL display code for C, and 6502 (technically 6510) ASM for the C64.
 - 💞️ I’m looking to collaborate on whatever I can help on.
 - 📫 How to reach me:
-  1. Discord: YourAverageYeet#0282
+  1. Discord: @yeetusff
   2. Steam ID: Yee-Man

 <!---